-As technology is such an integral part of our daily lives, it’s no surprise that consumers are increasingly converting their homes into “smart homes.”
+As technology is such an integral part of our daily lives, especially because of coronavirus-related restrictions and concerns, it’s no surprise that consumers are increasingly converting their homes into “smart homes.”
+The $78.3 billion market is set to grow to $135.5 billion by 2025.
+Makes sense, given that more families are staying at home for longer periods because of the pandemic, so the comfort and convenience that smart homes provide is even more appealing – and more in demand.
 This entails embracing the Internet of Things, meaning connecting as many devices, home appliances and belongings as possible (even your pet’s food dish!) to the internet so they’ll synchronize with each other and be activated with just a touch of an app.
 When it comes to connected things, the sky’s the limit.

 Here are three reasons why a smart home is not actually such a smart idea and three more why it will unarguably upgrade your living standard.